Kansas City native Ivan McClellan focuses on Black cowboys and cowgirls with the photography project Eight Seconds.

 The experience inspired McClellan to create Eight Seconds, a photography project with the aim "to expand the cowboy icon to include people of color."
 The project has garnered nearly 13,000 followers on Instagram — and has led to projects with Western giants like Wrangler, Stetson, Boot Barn, and Tecovas.

-Cowboys & Indians: You grew up in Kansas City, but you didn’t run around in cowboy circles until later in life.
+Cowboys & Indians: You grew up in Kansas City.
 How did you get involved with rodeos and the Western lifestyle?

 Ivan McClellan: We would go to the American Royal, which is a big rodeo in Kansas City when I was a kid.
 I sang the national anthem there one year.
 And I had friends that were in agriculture.
 I had friends that did 4-H and raised cattle and chickens.
 So it was around me, but it didn’t really hook me until about six years ago when I went to a Black rodeo in Oklahoma.
 At that point, I was just blown away that there was such a thriving cowboy culture within Black culture, and I just got obsessed with it and kinda kept going back year after year to just be part of it and connect with the folks and hear stories and see the spectacle.

-C&I: Can you tell me a little bit about the rodeo that you attended in Oklahoma?
+C&I: Can you tell me about the rodeo that you attended in Oklahoma?
 How did you discover it?

 McClellan: I was working my desk job in Portland, Oregon, and feeling separated from my life in Kansas City.
 I was at a party with some work friends and I ran into this other Black guy named Charles Berry and he told me he was a filmmaker and that he was working on a documentary about Black cowboys.
 I kinda chuckled because I was like "There’s not enough Black cowboys to do a documentary, are there?”
 And he said “Well you’ve got to come to this rodeo.
 You don’t know anything about this culture, you’ve got to come see what’s going on.”